lelutin/git-remote-bzr/README.rst

 - small repositories
 - cloning local branches
-- being slower than bzr (excellent waste of time!)

 What certainly doesn't:

 - empty repositories
-- pushing
+- pushing (check out the bug report at: https://bugs.launchpad.net/bzr-fastimport/+bug/347729)
-- listing remote refs (they are imported first)
+- listing remote refs (is Bzr even capable of this via HTTP?)
-- using differential import (every file of every revision is imported)
+- using differential import (every revision is exported from bzr each time)
-- linking with bzr refs (git-fetch pulls the whole repository)

 Requirements
 ------------

-- git 1.7.2-rc1 or later
+- git 1.6.6 or later
-- python 2.6
+- python 2.5 +
-- bzrlib
+- bzr 2.x
+- bzr-fastimport latest revision (cd ~/.bazaar/plugins; bzr branch lp:bzr-fastimport fastimport)

 Usage
 -----

-1. export the checkout to you PATH variable for git to find it
+1. export the directory that contains git-remote-bzr to your PATH variable for git to find it
-2. git checkout bzr::url-of-bzr-repository
+2. git clone bzr::url-of-bzr-repository  # Here the url after bzr:: can be anything that bzr accepts